coderefinery/git-intro/_episodes/08-under-the-hood.md

 ## Demonstration: experimenting with branches

-Let us lift the hood and create few branches directly in the Git plumbing.
-The goal of this exercise is to hopefully create an aha moment and provide us a good understanding of the underlying model.
+Let us lift the hood and create few branches manually.
+The goal of this exercise is to hopefully create an "aha" moment and provide us a good understanding of the underlying model.

 We are starting from the `master` branch and create an `idea` branch: